YadamVinay369/TaskManagementServer/README.md

   GET /api/getTask
 ```

-- status can be passed as query to fetch tasks of certain status
+- Status can be passed as query to fetch tasks based on status.
-- if status is not passed, then all the tasks will be retrieved
+- If status is not passed, then all the tasks will be retrieved.

 | Parameter | Type     | Description                            |
 | :-------- | :------- | :------------------------------------- |